Gilles86/in_limbo/README.md

 make it relatively easy to apply the methods of the paper to your own fMRI dataset.

+## Installation
+To install this package, simply do

+	pip install in_limbo

+or for the latest development version:

+	pip install git+git://github.com/Gilles86/in_limbo.git#egg=in_limbo

 ## Simulations
 Notebooks redoing the simulations of the paper can be found here